 Speak with a New York Gender Discrimination Lawyer Today

 Whatever the outcome of such a lawsuit, this story definitely raises some important questions regarding the double standards faced by women in the workplace every day.
 If you have been fired or treated unfairly by your boss on the basis of sex or gender, you need to speak with a qualified New York employment attorney who can advise you of your rights.
-Contact the Nisar Law Group, P.C., today to schedule a free consultation with a member of our legal team.
+Contact the Nisar Law Group, P.C., today to schedule a consultation with a member of our legal team.